cltl/entity-identification-from-scratch/README.md

 ### Code structure

-* The script `extract_corpus.py` creates a first corpus we will work with.
+* The script `extract_corpus.py` creates a first corpus we will work with, in JSON format and as Python classes.
 It expects the file `data/input_data/nlwikinews-latest-pages-articles.xml` as input, which is a collection of Wikinews documents in Dutch in XML format.
 This script uses some functions from `load_utils.py`.

 * The script `main.py` executes the procedure described above.
 It relies on the utility file `entity_utils.py`, on the classes file `classes.py`, and on the configuration file `config.py`.